arborchat/arborchat/specifications/sprout.md

 ### Ancestry

-The `ancestry` *message* requests the nodes prior to a list of nodes within the arbor forest up to a specified depth.
-This is useful when looking up the history of a collection of leaf nodes.
+The `ancestry` *message* requests the nodes prior to a list of nodes within the Arbor Forest up to a specified depth.
+This is useful when looking up the history of a collection of Leaf nodes.

 #### Message Structure